 Guide Dogs For The Blind, Breast Cancer, Dog Trust (to name just a few) have bucket collection days at the Gyle.

 Static cycle events take place during the year with donations collected for charities.

 Gyle works with the local chaplain, anyone with any work & life issues she is happy to help.

 Come along to Gyle on the first Tuesday of each month and join in our Book Bug sessions with the Scottish Book Trust, held in the Food Court.
 Book Bug sessions are free, fun and friendly events for babies, toddlers, pre-schoolers and their families to enjoy together.
 Sessions are at 10am and 11am, and each one lasts around 40 minutes and includes songs, stories and rhymes, and there is no need to book.

-Gyle also sponsors a Forth One Community Venture Award; this award looks for a school, home for the elderly or a community group who have improved their facilities or outdoor space for the benefit of the area.
+Gyle in the past has sponsors a Forth One Community Venture Award; this award looks for a school, home for the elderly or a community group who have improved their facilities or outdoor space for the benefit of the area.

 Gyle works with Riverside Kids where some unclaimed lost property is giving to the charity and for raising funds.